fedhere/PUS2020_FBianco/CodeofConduct.md

  **Microaggressions**

 We all come from different places and have different level and kind of privilege, and oppression.

 Because of this it is impossible to completely understand another person's vulnerabilities.

-This leads to _microaggressions_:
+This leads to microaggressions: ways in which we perpetrate oppressions in subtile, often unintentional ways.

 An example of a microaggression, one that was exposed in the UD students's letter to the administration, may be to ask an asian student to adopt a western name with an easier pronunciation.
 The person that ask likely does not realize tht this imposes the concept that there is a "norm" that is europocentric and white.

-Microaggressions are ways in which we perpetrate other people's oppressions in suddle, often unintentional ways.
-I an a white middle-class-raised, middle-class woman.
-In that I hold a lot of privilege.
-If with my privilege I mess up and committ microaggression, please call me out on it!
-You can turn on your microphon and say "ouch" if you are comfortable to do it in front of the class.
+I am a white middle-class-raised, middle-class woman.
+In that I have a lot of privilege.
+If with my privilege I mess up and "committ" a microaggression, *_please call me out on it_*!
+You can turn on your microphone and say "ouch" if you are comfortable to do it in front of the class.
 Or you can talk to me personally after class.
-If other class members do it let them know.
+If class members do it let them know in the same way.
 Ask me if you want my intervention if you prefer not doing it directly.

-If someone points out that you something you said or did is a microaggression dont be defensive!
-Listen and committ to understand.
+If someone points out that you something you "said" or "did" is a microaggression don't be defensive!
+Listen and commit to understand.
 There should be no assumption that you had malignant intensions.
 This way we can move forward and grow together.

 ## Group Interactions and meeting conduct: